Senior Account Deactivation Date:

 Google Drive: Transferring Ownership of Files

-To transfer ownership of your Google drive/files to another St. Olaf user, please follow the steps at support.google.com/drive/answer/2494892
+To transfer ownership of your Google drive/files to another St. Olaf user, please follow the steps at Make someone else the owner of your file

 NOTE: Google Apps for Education will only allow you to reassign ownership of docs to other users in the St. Olaf domain.
 If you need to move files to a personal account, you will need to do a Google Workspace Migration (see below).